Self-Propelled Lawn Mower Buyer's Guide

 Sometimes you need to turn, but most self-propelled mowers are built to steer straight.

 Over time, the wheels start to wobble because of the constant turning.
-One day, the metal bolt sheers and the wheel falls off.
+One day, the metal bolt sheers and a wheel falls off.

 You might be wondering whether you should go with a self-propelled versus a push lawn mower.
-Here's the thing, all self-propelled mowers turn into push mowers if you disengage the drive bar.
+All self-propelled mowers turn into push mowers if you disengage the drive bar.
 That means, if you're feeling like getting a little more exercise, just don't use the power drive.

 The only real advantage of choosing a true push mower is if you are on a tight budget or have a very small yard (in which case you may consider a reel mower).
 These days, though, you can get some self-propelled models for around the price of a push mower.
-Might as well go self-propelled in most cases.
+So, getting a self-propelled mower is definitely worth it no matter what your situation.